nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

 ## 7. Security Measures

-OSIX implements technical and organizational measures pursuant to Article 32 of the GDPR:
+OSIX Tech implements technical and organizational measures pursuant to Article 32 of the GDPR:
 - Pseudonymization and data encryption
 - Ensuring confidentiality, integrity, availability, and resilience of systems
 - Ability to restore data and access in case of an incident